Ckbhatia/ck_newsletter/README.md

 This service aims to aid small and mid-sized bloggers to automate the process of delivering newsletters to subscribers.
 Blogger needs to hook two requests to their blog code and focus on writing amazing blogs.
 Your subscribers are going to receive the newsletters when you publish a new.

+This is a BE repo of the Ck newsletter project.
+Front End repo: https://github.com/Ckbhatia/ck_newsletter_front_end

 ## Table of contents:

 - How to create an account?